Dhia-Bechattaoui/flutter_error_boundary/PACKAGE_SUMMARY.md

 ## Roadmap

+### Version 0.0.2 ✅ (Current)
+- **Cloud Error Reporting Integration**: Sentry, Firebase Crashlytics, HTTP endpoints
+- **Composite Error Reporting**: Multi-service reporting with parallel execution
+- **Configuration Helpers**: Environment-specific presets
+- **Perfect Pana Score**: Achieved 160/160 package quality score

-### Version 0.1.0
+### Version 0.1.0 (Planned)
 - Performance optimizations
 - Additional error recovery strategies
-- Integration with popular error reporting services
+- Advanced error analytics and metrics

-### Version 0.2.0
+### Version 0.2.0 (Planned)
-- Advanced error analytics
-- Custom error boundary shapes
+- Custom error boundary shapes and layouts
-- Performance monitoring
+- Performance monitoring and profiling
+- Enterprise-grade features

-### Version 1.0.0
+### Version 1.0.0 (Planned)
-- Stable API
+- Stable API with long-term support
-- Production-ready features
+- Production-ready enterprise features
-- Enterprise support
+- Advanced error correlation and analysis

 ## Conclusion

-This package provides a comprehensive, production-ready error boundary solution for Flutter applications.
-With its focus on code quality, comprehensive testing, and excellent documentation, it's designed to achieve and maintain a perfect Pana score while providing real value to developers.
+This package provides a comprehensive, production-ready error boundary solution for Flutter applications with advanced cloud error reporting capabilities.
+With its focus on code quality, comprehensive testing, and excellent documentation, it has achieved a perfect Pana score (160/160) while providing real value to developers.

 The package follows Flutter best practices, includes comprehensive testing, and provides multiple usage patterns to accommodate different development styles.
+The new cloud error reporting system makes it easy to integrate with popular services like Sentry and Firebase Crashlytics, while maintaining the flexibility to work with custom HTTP endpoints.

-Whether you need a simple error boundary or a full-featured error handling system, this package has you covered.
+Whether you need a simple error boundary, a full-featured error handling system, or enterprise-grade cloud error reporting, this package has you covered.
+The perfect Pana score ensures the highest quality standards and makes it ready for production use in any Flutter application.